csats/spacejam/README.md

 1. All of your app's packages, if run from within a meteor app folder.

-2. All of the packages meteor will find in all the folders specified in the PACKAGE_DIRS environment variable.
+2. All of the packages meteor will find in all the folders specified in the METEOR_PACKAGE_DIRS environment variable.

 spacejam test-packages also sets process.env.METEOR_TEST_PACKAGES to '1', so packages can know they are running in the context of meteor test-packages.
 Not really a good practice, but sometimes just unavoidable.